 CVE-2026-5478: CWE-22 Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in wpeverest Everest Forms – Contact Form, Payment Form, Quiz, Survey & Custom Form Builder

-CVE-2026-5478 is a high-severity path traversal vulnerability in the Everest Forms WordPress plugin (up to version 3.
-4. 4).
-It allows unauthenticated attackers to read and delete arbitrary local files by manipulating the old_files upload field parameter in form submissions.
-This can lead to disclosure of sensitive files like wp-config. php and deletion of critical files, potentially resulting in full site compromise and denial of service.
-Exploitation requires the form to have a file-upload or image-upload field and disabled entry information storage.
+CVE-2026-5478 is a path traversal vulnerability in the Everest Forms WordPress plugin up to version 3.
+4. 4.
+It allows unauthenticated attackers to read and delete arbitrary local files by injecting path traversal payloads into the old_files upload field parameter in public form submissions.
+This vulnerability arises because the plugin trusts attacker-controlled data and performs insecure path resolution without enforcing directory boundaries.
+Exploitation can lead to disclosure of sensitive files like wp-config. php, resulting in potential full site compromise, and deletion of critical files causing denial of service.
+The vulnerability requires the form to have a file-upload or image-upload field and disabled entry information storage.
 No official patch or remediation guidance is currently available.

 AI Analysis